Spotlight on Artificial Intelligence and professional regulation

 30 Apr 2026

-April's hot topic is artificial intelligence
+April's hot topic was artificial intelligence

 This page collates some of our recent activity and posts on artificial intelligence (AI) in health and social care.
 It wraps up AI as our ‘hot topic’ for April 2026.
 Our work on AI and regulation is ongoing.
 To explore all our AI resources and find out more about our continuing work, keep an eye on our dedicated AI and professional regulation page.